ShrutiSaagar/movie-recommender/README.md

 1. Clone the repository:
 2. Install dependencies:
 3. Create a `.env` file in the root directory with your OpenAI API key:
-4. Start the development server:
+4. Start the development server: `npm start`

 5. Open your browser and navigate to `http://localhost:3000`